 Traveling when you have young children and leaving them at home is tough on you and your kids.
 Finding ways to connect while you are gone is important.

 Ways to connect for the parent who is away:

 - phone calls: nightly phone calls are a great way to connect at the end of a long day, and check in every day

 - email: If your kids are old enough to read and type, or you have an adult who will help them you can send notes to each other.
 Jokes are an especially good way to connect.

-- chat: if your kids are typing you can chat via gmail.
+- chat: if your kids are typing you can chat via gmail or Skype.
 It’s a great way to have a conversation no matter where you are.

 - gifts: Bringing a little something back for them let’s your child know you were thinking of them when you were away.
-It doesn’t have to cost anything (rock collections are great for this!), and you can keep it cheap.
+It’s easy to keep it cheap, and it doesn’t even have to cost anything (rock collections are great for this!).

 - photos: Be sure to take photos of any sights you see.
 Then your children can see where you’ve been through your eyes.
 Even if it is just a hotel room, or a conference room. (show them how boring it was!)

 Learn more: Travel Smart With Credit Card Rewards